Dashron/edh-ai/README.md

 A sophisticated TypeScript CLI tool for validating Magic: The Gathering EDH (Elder Dragon Highlander/Commander) deck files against official format rules, designed for integration with Claude Code.

+## ⚠️ SECURITY WARNING

+**THIS APPLICATION IS NOT SECURE FOR PUBLIC HOSTING**

+This tool includes a web interface that provides direct SQL query access to the database.
+It is intended for local development use only and should **NEVER** be deployed to a public server or hosted online.
+The web interface allows arbitrary SQL queries which could expose sensitive information or be exploited by malicious users.

+**Use only in local development environments.**

 ## Features

 ### Comprehensive Deck Validation